Results of the War of 1812: United Kingdom

 American privateers and commerce raiders captured approximately 1,200 British merchant ships, representing 5% to 7% of all British commerce, increasing insurance rates and embarrassing the Admiralty.
 Nevertheless by the war's conclusion about 50% of all American privateers were captured by the British.
 Meanwhile, for every 14 American merchant ships that traded before the start of the war, only one ship dared to leave port during the war, despite the Americans' effort to double their maritime trade.
 Furthermore, of the few ships that left port, a total of 1,400 were captured.
-The Royal Navy was able to deploy overwhelming strength to American waters, which had the effects of virtually extinguishing, American maritime trade by the end of the war.
+The Royal Navy was able to deploy overwhelming strength to American waters, which had the effect of virtually extinguishing American maritime trade by the end of the war.

 The British Army regarded the conflict in Canada and America as a sideshow.
 Only one regiment, the 41st, was awarded a battle honor (Detroit) from the war.
 The British Army was more interested in the lessons of the Peninsular War in Spain.
 The Battle of New Orleans could be conveniently attributed to either poor leadership or insuperable physical obstacles, deflecting instead to the Royal Navy's capture of the American flagship.
 Due largely to the success and the pre-eminence of the Duke of Wellington in Europe against Napoleon, the British Army made no changes to its systems of recruitment, discipline, and awards of commissions for more than half a century.

 The British suffered 10,000 fatalities in the war, 1,960 of them in combat.

 United States

 The gloom in New England, which staunchly opposed the war, culminated in December 1814, as delegates from five states met secretly in the Hartford Convention, which demanded constitutional amendments to protect New England's interests against the West and the South.
 Talk of secession was rife, and the region might have threatened to secede from the Union if its demands had been ignored, but news of peace ended the movement.

 The United States had faced a near-disaster in 1814, but victories at the Battle of New Orleans, Battle of Plattsburgh, and the Battle of Baltimore and what seemed to be a successful fight against the British united the Americans into one nation.
 Meanwhile, the loss of the American frigate President was conveniently overlooked by the public.
-The best-known patriotic legacy of the war was "The Star-Spangled Banner."
-Its words are by Francis Scott Key, who, after the bombardment of Fort McHenry, set them to the music of a British drinking song, "To Anacreon in Heaven."
+The best-known patriotic legacy of the war was "The Star-Spangled Banner" Its words are by Francis Scott Key, who, after the bombardment of Fort McHenry, set them to the music of a British drinking song, "To Anacreon in Heaven".
 In 1889, the US Navy began using "The Star Spangled Banner" at flag-raising ceremonies, a practice that was copied by the US Army.
 In 1931, the US Congress made it the American national anthem.